 - First, the folder that contains the most recently loaded patcher file (including a patch that is in the process of being loaded) is searched.

-- Next, Max checks the ~Documents/Max 8 folder.
+- Next, Max checks the ~/Documents/Max 8 folder.
 This folder contains subfolders with objects and other files used by the application.
-You can add your own folders to the this folder and they will be included in the search path.
+You can add your own folders to ~/Documents/Max 8/Library and they will be included in the search path.